SRISHHA/Youtube-Data-Harvesting-and-Warehousing/README.md

 FLOW OF PROJECT
-1.Collection Of Youtube Data through Google API 2.Migration Of Data into MongoDB
+1.Collection Of Youtube Data through Google API.
+2.Migration Of Data into MongoDB.
-3.Transformation of Data from MongoDB into SQL and performing Data Analysis To make it more User-Freindly this project makes use of Streamlit to run it as a web Application locally.
+3.Transformation of Data from MongoDB into SQL and performing Data Analysis.
+To make it more User-Freindly this project makes use of Streamlit to run it as a web Application locally.